 Start Networking Early

 Many jobs are available in the summer.
-Here are a few of the biggest summertime work opportunities, and a peek at when they are likely to hire:
+Here are a few of the most in-demand summertime work opportunities and a peek at when they are likely to hire:

-- Camp counselor: While there are winter break camps, summer is camp's biggest season.
+While there are winter break camps, summer is camp's biggest season.
 Camp counselors and other support staff are in high demand.
 Most camps will have an early application process and may favor former campers.
 Apply early for these positions, and look on the camp's website for information on application deadlines.
-Here is a sample resume for a camp counselor position, and here is a sample cover letter.
+Get more details on how to apply for a summer camp job.

 Like camp, many outdoor industries flourish in warm weather.
 From lifeguards to concession stand workers to ticket takers, many employees are required during this busy season.
 Application deadlines can vary for these types of positions, but jobs that demand a certification (such as a lifeguard) or specific experience will require an early application.